minerbadd/MUSE/data/muse/MiningMUSE.md

 computer_space_limit = 100000000
 command_require_creative = false
 </pre>
-There's a `computercraft-server.toml` file in the `MUSE\data` directory that you can copy to the `.minecraft\defaultconfigs` directory to do this.
-The 'default' settings seem actually to override the settings for all worlds.
+There's a `computercraft-server.toml` file in the `MUSE\data` directory that you can copy to the `.minecraft\defaultconfigs` directory.
+These 'default' settings seem actually to override the settings for all worlds.
 (If this doesn't work, each world's settings are in the world's `saves` as `.minecraft\saves\<world>\serverconfig\computercraft-server.toml`.)

-Muse provides support for the idea of a `site`.
-There may be several of these in a Minecraft world.
-Each could have a set of (so called, `landed`) workers for that site: a `farmer`, a `logger`, and a `miner`.
-Running `function muse:site` puts the turtles for a `site` in player inventory with the needed modems and work tools.
-Sites are named using the, ahem, `site` command with a unique name for the site.
-When places are named, their names are qualified with the currently established site.
-When `join` is run to establish landed turtles turtles in the DDS, they will be given unique, sited roles (and labels) with the currently established site.
-This is important since `rednet` hosts need unique names.
+Doing much of anything with MUSE turtles will need fuel.
+For game experience, you can play to acquire fuel and maybe a crafting table (or use the coal supplied by `muse:base`).

-Once you have a fuel supply, you can go about setting up (the required) GPS navigation for MUSE.
+With a fuel supply, you can go about setting up (the required) GPS navigation for MUSE.
 You'll need a pocket computer (the `player`), a command computer (the `porter`), a turtle (the `rover`), and four computers to provide GPS facilities.
 The GPS computers will need disk drives and a floppy disk.
 The turtle will need tools.
 All this lot will need modems.
-So many parts.
+So many, many parts.
 Running `\function muse:base` provides all these parts in player inventory, sets the world spawn, and turns off Minecraft `DaylightCycle` and `WeatherCycle` (as a convenience).

-Doing much of anything with MUSE turtles will need fuel.
-For game experience, you can play to acquire fuel and maybe a crafting table (or use the coal supplied by `muse:base`).

-The next step is putting together those parts to craft what you'll need to start:
+The next step is putting together all those parts to craft what you'll need for the GPS:
 - Craft the pocket computer with an ender modem on top.
 - (This will be an Advanced Ender Pocket Computer.)
 - Craft a turtle with an ender modem on either the left or right side.
 - Craft a pick axe on the side opposite the modem on that turtle.
 - (This will be an Advanced Ender Mining Turtle)

-In spite of the configuration settings, you may need to go to `/gamemode creative` to place the command computer.
+You will need to go to `/gamemode creative` to place the command computer.
 Place it somewhere convenient with open sky above it.
 Then go back to `/gamemode survival` and `sneak` to place an ender modem on its back.

-Select and (right) click the player's pocket computer to `use` it.
+Select and (right) click the `player` pocket computer to `use` it.
 Run the `periperals` program to make sure it has a modem.
-Just as a check, click to `use` the `porter` command computer and run `peripherals` on it as well.
+Just as a check, click to `use` the (`porter`) command computer and run `peripherals` on it as well.

-The rest of the given `base` inventory will be used to setup the GPS computers by using the `launch` command.
+The rest of the given `base` inventory will be used to `launch` the GPS computers.
 We'll get to that in a bit.
 First, `reboot` CraftOS.
 This registers what you've placed in your world with the MUSE Distributed Discovery Service (DDS) for MQ hosts.
 There should now be two DDS hosts: `player` and`porter`.

-The next step is setting up the launch of the GPS facility.
-To help align the GPS coordinates with Minecraft coordinates, place the Advanced Ender Mining Turtle you crafted on top of it.
-It will be used to launch the GPS computers.
+To align the GPS coordinates with Minecraft coordinates, place the Advanced Ender Mining Turtle you crafted on top of the `porter` command computer.

 When you mouse the turtle, a number should appear above the turtle as its "nameplate".
 This is its temporary `label`.
 Let's say it's the number `2`.
 To assign the role of `rover` to the turtle, run `join rover 2` (or whatever number appears as its nameplate).
 This enrolls the turtle in DDS.
-It will be known as the `rover` `MQ` host on the next world startup (or CraftOS `reboot`).
+It will be known as the `rover` on the next world startup (or CraftOS `reboot`).

-Then run `locate` from the `player` pocket computer to determine the turtle's orientation and name the place above the `porter` where `rover` sits.
+Then run `locate` from the `player` pocket computer to determine `rover` orientation and name the place above the `porter` where `rover` sits.
 Once `locate` has run, move the remaining player inventory items into the `rover` inventory.
 Make sure there's clear sky above then issue the `launch` command with the named place you setup by running `locate`.
-The GPS computers will have their own startup files that don't enroll them as MQ hosts.
+The GPS computers will have their own startup files that don't enroll them as `MQ` hosts.
+GPS should now be active.

-sync map?
+Muse provides support for the idea of a `site`.
+There may be several of these in a Minecraft world.
+Each could have a set of (so called, `landed`) workers for that site: a `farmer`, a `logger`, and a `miner`.
+Running `function muse:site` puts the turtles for a `site` in player inventory with the needed modems and work tools.
+Sites are named using the, ahem, `site` command with a unique name for the site.
+When places are named, their names are qualified with the currently established site.
+When `join` is run to establish landed turtles turtles in the DDS, they will be given unique, sited roles (and labels) with the currently established site.
+This is important since `rednet` hosts need unique names.
+If you've named places, you can run `sync` to include those places in the new turtles' `map`.

 When setting up a new site, you may want to keep site workers working while the player is elsewhere.
 Use the `activate` command with a MUSE `range` encompassing the site to establish the site bounds to keep turtles active while the player is away.
 (It seems, however, that this won't keep crops growing.)

+That's it for getting MUSE running in your Minecraft/ComputerCraft world.
+You may want to look at the <a href = "docs/help.txt" target=_blank"> programs summary </a> and the <a href = "docs/lib/net.html" target = "_blank"> remote call summary </a>.

 ### Zerobrane Studio (ZBS) for an IDE